-Daydreaming is a kind of mind-wandering that shifts our mind from the task at hand.
-During daydreaming most parts of the brain can sleep while we are awake.
-It’s a fact that about half of our time is spent thinking about imaginary things and fiction daily.
-Daydreaming is not always a positive action; we will learn how to stop maladaptive daydreaming in this blog.
+Daydreaming is a form of mind wandering that distracts our mind from the task at hand.
+During daydreaming, most parts of the brain can sleep while we are awake.
+It’s a fact that we spend about half of our time every day thinking about imaginary things and fiction.
+Daydreaming isn’t always a positive action; In this blog you will learn how to stop maladaptive daydreaming.

-This phenomenon is not uncommon in children, especially in school students when they are bored.
+This phenomenon is not uncommon in children, especially high school students when they are bored.
 It has both advantages and disadvantages for them.
-Of course, the repetition of this act can be destructive, and it may have negative effects on their minds and their performances.
-There are some ways to know how to stop maladaptive daydreaming in children and they can be done by parents.
+Of course, repeating this act can be destructive and have a negative impact on their spirit and performance.
+There are some ways to know how to stop maladaptive daydreams in children and they can be done by parents.

-Daydreaming has several merits; it has positive effects on children’s decision-making skills and enhances their creativity.
-By daydreaming they can use their talents and skills in their activities, and this is beneficial for them.
+Daydreaming has several advantages: It has a positive effect on children’s decision-making ability and promotes their creativity.
+Daydreaming allows them to use their talents and abilities in their activities and it is beneficial to them.

-Daydreaming can foster problem-solving skills which helps children and teenagers to deal with their problems and search for a way to solve them individually.
-It allows them to find new ways and solutions and expand their mind to face their problems and try to generate new ideas.
+Daydreaming can promote problem-solving skills that help children and young people deal with their problems and look for a way to solve them individually.
+It allows them to find new ways and solutions and broaden their horizons to face their problems and try to generate new ideas.

-Sometimes it can be a way for children to avoid anxiety and stress by imagining that their wishes are fulfilled.
-It also helps them to regulate their emotions and encourage self-soothing in themselves.
-For instance, if they feel upset about a lower mark that they got in school they can make themselves calm by daydreaming about something desirable.
-It’s a satisfying way to escape sadness.
+Sometimes, a way for children to avoid anxiety and stress can be to imagine having their desires fulfilled.
+It also helps them regulate their emotions and calm themselves down.
+For example, if they’re upset about a bad grade they got in school, they can calm down by dreaming about something desirable.
+It’s a satisfying way to escape from sadness.

-Children can promote their introspection by thinking about their dreams.
+Children can encourage their introspection by reflecting on their dreams.
 It’s a way for them to observe their emotions and identify their values.
-Therefore, they can find out more about their personalities and their manners.
+This allows them to learn more about their personality and their manners.

 The Potential Risks of Daydreaming

-Despite its advantages, maladaptive daydreaming may have some drawbacks that can affect children’s manner and their life.
-It can influence their tasks and responsibilities negatively.
-In other words, it may occupy most parts of their brain and it’s a kind of distraction for them.
-If it continues, they might be unable to communicate with children of the same age or even play with them.
+Despite its benefits, maladaptive daydreaming can have some downsides that can impact children’s behavior and lives.
+It can negatively affect their duties and responsibilities.
+In other words, it can occupy most parts of their brain and it’s kind of a distraction for them.
+If this continues, they may not be able to communicate with or even play with children of the same age.

-For students, maladaptive daydreaming can affect their academic performance negatively.
-If they become bored, their mind can be hijacked, and this can affect their ability to learn and be productive in the classroom.
-Studies show that higher rates of daydreaming in students can result in poor performance in learning activities.
+For students, maladaptive daydreaming can negatively impact their academic performance.
+When they are bored, their minds can be hijacked, which can affect their ability to learn and be productive in the classroom.
+Studies show that higher rates of daydreaming in students can lead to poor performance in learning activities.

-Maladaptive daydreaming can cause isolation and social problems which makes it difficult for children to find friends.
-It leads to an increase in shame and a fear of interacting with others.
-It affects their life in the future both socially and individually.
+Maladaptive daydreaming can lead to isolation and social problems that make it difficult for children to make friends.
+It leads to an increase in shame and fear of interacting with others.
+It affects their future life , both socially and individually.

-Maladaptive daydreaming or excessive daydreaming is a mental issue that a person spends a lot of his/her time drowning in thoughts.
-In children, the overdoing of this action could be detrimental.
-Some of the symptoms of maladaptive daydreaming are sleeping disorders, focusing, a tendency to be alone, and low productivity.
+Maladaptive daydreaming, or excessive daydreaming, is a mental problem in which a person spends much of their time drowning in their thoughts.
+In children, overdoing this act can be detrimental.
+Some of the symptoms of maladaptive daydreaming include trouble sleeping, concentration, a tendency to be alone, and low productivity.

 There are some differences between normal and maladaptive daydreaming.
-Normal daydreaming is pretty pleasant and beneficial because it boosts creativity and imagination.
-It’s a way to plan future events and relax our minds.
-In children and teenagers, normal daydreaming can result in good progress.
+Normal daydreaming is quite enjoyable and beneficial because it encourages creativity and imagination.
+It’s a way of planning future events and relaxing our minds.
+In children and adolescents, normal daydreaming can lead to good progress.

-If you see that your child is spending much of their time alone in their room just indulging in thoughts, they should take a maladaptive daydreaming test because it can be a sign that they are addicted to daydreaming, and it’s better to solve this mental issue by receiving treatment.
+If you see that your child spends most of their time alone in their room and only indulges in thoughts, they should take a maladaptive daydream test as it can be a sign that they are addicted to daydreaming and it is better this psychic solve the problem with treatment.

-As we mentioned before, daydreaming in children can be both beneficial and destructive.
-Parents should know how to stop maladaptive daydreaming and make their children focused by using some strategies.
-These tips could work for schoolteachers too.
+As we mentioned earlier, daydreaming in children can be both beneficial and destructive.
+Parents should know how to stop inappropriate daydreams and use some strategies to get their children to focus.
+These tips might work for teachers too.

-If it is turning into an addictive action, it is highly recommended to meet a psychologist.
+If it becomes an addictive act, it is highly recommended to see a psychologist.

-- Encourage your child to interact more with their classmates and friends by engaging them in activities and hobbies.
-For example, physical games or exercise.
+- Encourage your child to interact more with their classmates and friends by involving them in activities and hobbies.
+For example physical games or exercise .

-- Try to provide a suitable environment for them by using natural light and fresh air.
+- Try to provide them with a suitable environment using natural light and fresh air.

 - Appreciate them for their success by giving them gifts, even a small gift.

-- Establish a useful routine by setting a schedule for them, for example, you can use a planner app.
+- Establish a useful routine by setting a schedule for it

-A highly recommended way to control your children’s situation is to use some kinds of software and apps that allow you to monitor them better.
-You can use the default parental controls on your child’s device such as Windows parental controls.
+A highly recommended way to control your children’s situation is to use some kinds of software and apps that can help you monitor them better.
+You can use the default parental controls on your child’s device, e.g. B. _ Windows Parental Controls .

-Setting some limitations and boundaries on the usage of devices and applications can also be done by utilizing Safes.
-Safes is a parental control app, available on iOS and Android, that allows you to:
+Setting some restrictions and limits on the use of devices and applications can also be done through the use of safes.
+Safes is a parental control app available for iOS and Android that allows you to:

 - Limit screen time